-A "Bulk Confirmation" means one Code Communication in the format specified by the Pipeline Operator which constitutes Supply Point Confirmations in respect of all of the Smaller Supply Points notified to the Pipeline User by the Pipeline Operator pursuant to Clause 13.7(a).
+A "Bulk Confirmation" means one Code Communication in the format specified by the Pipeline Operator which constitutes Supply Point Confirmations in respect of all of the Smaller Supply Points notified to the Pipeline User by the Pipeline Operator pursuant to Clause 13.2(a).

-Supply Point Confirmation for a Larger Supply Point and Smaller Supply Points subject to nomination
+Supply Point Confirmation for a Larger Supply Point

-A Supply Point Confirmation in respect of a Larger Supply Point or Smaller Supply Point subject, pursuant to Clause 8.2(a) to the requirement to be Nominated shall specify:
+Subject to Clauses 14.2 to 14.5, a Supply Point Confirmation in respect of a Larger Supply Point shall be made in accordance with Section G2.7 of the UNC, With the following changes:

-(a) the Supply Point Offer in respect of which it is made or if there was no Supply Point Offer,

-the identity of the Proposing User; and

-the Supply Meter Point Reference Number in respect of one Supply Meter Point comprised in the Proposed Supply Point and the Meter Post Code of such Supply Meter Point;

-(b) the Proposed Supply Point Registration Date;

-(c) where the Annual Quantity in respect of the Supply Point is greater than 732,000 kWh (25,000 therms), the details (for making contact in an Emergency or a Local Emergency) required under Part F.
+the reference to paragraph 2.1.2(a) in paragraph 2.7.1 shall be interpreted as a reference to paragraph 2.1.2(a) as incorporated into this Part CI by Clause 8.

+the reference in paragraph 2.7.1(c) to Section Q2.3 shall be interpreted as a reference to Clause 8 of Part I.

+the reference to paragraphs 2.4.7(b) and 2.4.10 in paragraph 2.7.2 shall be interpreted as a reference to paragraphs 2.4.7(b) and 2.4.10 as incorporated into this Part CI by Clause 11.1.

+the words "in the case of an LDZ Supply Point" shall be deleted form paragraphs 2.7.3 and 2.7.4.

+the reference to paragraph 2.4.5(b) in paragraph 2.7.3(b) shall be interpreted as a reference to paragraph 2.4.5(b) as incorporated into this Part CI by Clause 11.1.

+the reference to paragraph 5.2.3(a)(i) in paragraph 2.7.4(a)(ii) shall be interpreted as a reference to paragraph 5.2.3(a)(i) as incorporated into the iGT UNC by Clause 2.1 of Part CII.

+paragraph 2.7.6 shall not apply.

+.

-Subject to Clauses 11.5(b) and 14.6, the details (other than any expressly required in this Part C to be included) which are the subject of the Supply Point Confirmation are those specified in the Supply Point Offer (if any), and no other detail may be specified in the Supply Point Confirmation which would conflict with or qualify any such details.Each Pipeline User acknowledges that in order to become the Registered User of a DM Supply Point it is necessary for a Pipeline User to enter into with the Large Transporter any applicable LDZ CSEP Ancillary Agreement or make appropriate arrangements with a CSEP User who has entered into any applicable LDZ CSEP Ancillary Agreement in respect of the CSEP.
+Each Pipeline User acknowledges that in order to become the Registered User of a DM Supply Point it is necessary for a Pipeline User to enter into with the Large Transporter any applicable LDZ CSEP Ancillary Agreement or make appropriate arrangements with a CSEP User who has entered into any applicable LDZ CSEP Ancillary Agreement in respect of the CSEP.
 Accordingly:

-where a Proposing User makes a Supply Point Confirmation in respect of a Supply Point with a DM Supply Point Component, the Proposing User shall by a date no later than the date Supply Point Systems Business Days before the Proposed Supply Point Registration Date provide evidence either that:
+where a Proposing User makes a Supply Point Confirmation in respect of a Supply Point with a DM Supply Point, the Proposing User shall by a date no later than the date Supply Point Systems Business Days before the Proposed Supply Point Registration Date provide evidence either that:

 it has entered into any applicable LDZ CSEP Ancillary Agreement with the Large Transporter; or